plow-technologies/live-vdom/ghcjs-shakespeare-dynamic/README.md

 ```

-The things used in the example are the use of interpolators are:
+The interpolators used in the example are:

 * ```#{expr}``` expects a haskell expression for a string
 * ```&{expr}``` expects a haskell expression for STMEnvelope [LiveVDom JSEvent].
 In the example we use the monad instance on STMEnvelope to use return